Add WordPress SSL and Move from HTTP to HTTPS

 Fixing Mixed Content Errors in the WordPress Database

-Although we have achieved our intermediate goal by setting up the SSL certificate and route all traffic through HTTPS, so-called mixed content errors may occur on your WordPress website.
+Although we have achieved our intermediate goal by setting up the SSL certificate and routing all traffic through HTTPS, so-called mixed content errors may occur on your WordPress website.

 Sources such as images, scripts, or style sheets still loaded from http are causing these mixed content errors.

-If this is the case, no secure padlock symbol is displayed in the address bar of your website, and the browser automatically blocks the insecure scripts and resources, which can make your website inaccessible.
-It, therefore, shows a padlock symbol with a warning.
+If this is the case, no secure padlock symbol is displayed in your website’s address bar, and the browser automatically blocks insecure scripts and resources, which can make your website inaccessible.
+Therefore, it shows a padlock symbol with a warning.

 Google Developer Tools

-You can use the developer tools to find out which content is still provided via the insecure http protocol.
-You can access these tools in Chrome either by pressing F12 or by right-clicking and selecting “Inspect.”
-Then call up the “Console” tab in the upper menu.
+You can use the developer tools to determine which content is still provided via the insecure http protocol.
+You can access these tools in Chrome by pressing F12 or right-clicking and selecting “Inspect.”
+Then, call up the “Console” tab in the upper menu.
 The Console tab will display the mixed content errors as a warning.

-Most of these error messages, as mentioned, are based on images, iframes, and image galleries.
-However, you may also get error messages about scripts and stylesheets that WordPress plugins and themes are responsible for.
+As mentioned, most of these error messages are based on images, iframes, and image galleries.
+However, you may also get error messages about scripts and style sheets for which WordPress plugins and themes are responsible.

 Better Search Replace Plugin